Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Proof of Dorronsoro's Theorem for Carnot groups

-For the $\lesssim$ direction, we will first see by an approximation argument that it is enough to look at smooth functions $f$ (subsubsection \ref{subsubsec:smooth}), for which it turns out that we may as well approximate at all scales simultaneously by Taylor polynomials (subsubsection \ref{subsubsec:taylor}).
+For the $\lesssim$ statement, we will first see by an approximation argument that it is enough to look at smooth functions $f$ (subsubsection \ref{subsubsec:smooth}), for which it turns out that we may as well approximate at all scales simultaneously by Taylor polynomials (subsubsection \ref{subsubsec:taylor}).
 Then, for $0<\alpha<1$, it will turn out that the desired inequality has already been proven in \cite[Theorem 5]{coulhon2001sobolev} (subsubsection \ref{subsubsec:alpha<1}), and for $\alpha>1$ nonintegral we may use an induction argument on $\alpha$ (subsubsection \ref{subsubsec:nonintegral>1}).
 We finish off the case of $\alpha\ge 1$ integral by an interpolation argument (subsubsection \ref{subsubsec:integral}), with the extra terms arising in this process having been taken care of by a homogenization argument (subsubsection \ref{subsubsec:scaling}).

-For the $\gtrsim$ direction, we assume $f\in L^p(G)$ and the finiteness of a certain singular integral and need to derive $f\in S^p_\alpha(G)$.
-We first see again that we may approximate by a fixed polynomial for all scales (which we suspect to be the Taylor polynomial in the distributive sense but we can only prove this up to first derivatives) in Proposition \ref{prop:measurableTaylor}.
+For the $\gtrsim$ statement, we are given that $f\in L^p\left(G\right)$ and the finiteness of the singular integral given as the left-hand side of \eqref{form13}, and we are to derive $f\in S^p_\alpha\left(G\right)$.
+We first see again that we may approximate by a fixed polynomial for all scales (which we suspect to be the Taylor polynomial in the distributional sense but we can only prove this up to first derivatives) in Proposition \ref{prop:measurableTaylor}.
 For $0<\alpha\le 1$ we again use characterizations of the fractional Laplacian given by \cite[Theorem 5]{coulhon2001sobolev} for $0<\alpha<1$ and \cite[Theorem 1.4]{de2021mean} for $\alpha=1$ (subsubsection \ref{subsubsec:gtrsimalphale1}).
 We then prove the case $\alpha>1$ by induction (subsubsection \ref{subsubsec:gtrsimalpha>1}).

 For simplicity, we define the $L^1$-beta numbers

 If we define the function